 “How many winds of doctrine have we known in recent decades, how many ideological currents, how many ways of thinking.
 The small boat of the thought of many Christians has often been tossed about by these waves – flung from one extreme to another: from Marxism to liberalism, even to libertinism; from collectivism to radical individualism; from atheism to a vague religious mysticism; from agnosticism to syncretism and so forth.
 304 more words

 Tags » Joseph Ratzinger

-I recently created a 26-day Advent devotional booklet for my church called “Good News of Great Joy.”
-I will be posting a devotional from it each day between now and Christmas day.
-573 more words
+I recently created a 31-day Advent/Christmas devotional booklet for my church called “Glory to God in the Highest.”
+I will be posting a devotional from it each day between now and the end of the year.
+504 more words

 Editura Aridia, Blaj, 2005; 152 p.

 Micuţa carte pe care o prezint aici confirmă un secret cunoscut de toată lumea: oamenii mari sunt mari chiar şi atunci când fac lucruri umile.
 1,051 more words